Loading...

 PathwayDefinitionTypical TimeframeEstimated CostDocuments NeededWhere to ApplyOfficial Link

-Right of AbodeNot full citizenship but very close.
-Grants permanent right to live and work in Ghana without immigration restrictions.
-Often used by diaspora and people of African descent.6–12 months processing~$500–$1000 USD (varies by application type)Passport, proof of African descent, residence history, police clearance, photos, application formGhana Immigration Service (Accra)Ghana Immigration Service
+Right of AbodeNot full citizenship, but grants a permanent right to live and work in Ghana without immigration restrictions.
+The Ministry of Interior recognizes two categories: (1) former Ghanaian citizens who lost citizenship by acquiring another nationality, and (2) persons of African descent in the diaspora.
+Subject to due diligence by the Ghana Immigration Service and Presidential approval.6-12 months processing~USD 500-1,000 (varies by application type)Passport, proof of African descent, residence history, police clearance, photos, application formGhana Immigration Service (Accra)Right of Abode Guide

 For the latest requirements and fees, visit the Ghana Immigration Service and the Ministry of Interior.